Abstract of Title

 How much does it cost to update or continue an abstract or to create a new one?

 Every Abstract is unique to the property and there is no “flat fee”.
-The fees are set by state statute, NDCC 43-01-18 (revised as of 7-1-2-23 to increase prices and allow yearly adjustments to account for inflation), and are charged out as follows:
+The fees are set by state statute, NDCC 43-01-18 (revised as of 7-1-2-23 to increase prices and allow yearly adjustments to account for inflation), and are charged out as follows for the year 2024:

 A continuation will cost much less than creating a brand new Abstract of Title, so make sure to keep your Abstract in a safe place!